The Platform and many of the activities are open to all children of the European Union – this means everyone under 18 years old.

 What kind of activities are there for children and teenagers?

-The Platform has four main objectives that underpin the activities children and teenagers will participate in.
-These activities will take place at the EU, national or local levels, and will be delivered in, or translated to the appropriate languages as required.
+The Platform has four main objectives that underpin the activities children and teenagers can participate in.
+These activities take place at the EU, national or local levels, and are delivered in, or translated into the appropriate languages as required.

 Contributing insight